freenas/freenas-docs/userguide/storage.rst

 snapshots for each child dataset.
 The downside is that there is no way to exclude particular child  datasets from a recursive snapshot.

-When the :guilabel:`OK` button is clicked, a snapshot is taken and the task will be repeated according to your settings.

-After creating a periodic snapshot task, an entry for the snapshot task will be added to :guilabel:`View Periodic Snapshot Tasks`.
-Click an entry to access its :guilabel:`Edit` and :guilabel:`Delete` buttons.
+Click the :guilabel:`OK` button to save the task.
+Entries for each task are shown in :guilabel:`View Periodic Snapshot Tasks`.
+Click an entry to display :guilabel:`Edit` and :guilabel:`Delete` buttons for it.

 .. index:: Replication